-- 12.1.
-One to one situations have the potential to make children/young persons more vulnerable to harm by those who seek to exploit their position of trust.
+11.1 One to one situations have the potential to make children/young persons more vulnerable to harm by those who seek to exploit their position of trust.
 Adults working in one to one settings with pupils may also be more vulnerable to unjust or unfounded allegations being made against them.
 Adults must recognise this possibility and plan and conduct such meetings accordingly.
-Every attempt should be made to ensure that the safety and security needs of both adults and pupils are met.
-Managers should undertake a risk assessment in relation to the specific nature and implications of one to one work for each adult and pupil, which should be reviewed regularly.
-Where such a meeting is demonstrably unavoidable, it is advisable to avoid remote or secluded areas and to ensure that the door of the room is left open and/or visual/auditory contact with others is maintained.
-Any arrangements should be reviewed on a regular basis. - 12.2.
-Pre-arranged meetings with pupils away from the premises or on the School site when the School is not in session are not permitted unless written approval is obtained from their parent/carer and the Headteacher or another senior colleague with delegated authority. - 12.3.
-No pupil should be in or invited into, the home of an adult who works with them unless they are family members or close family friends, in which case adults are advised to notify their line manager.
-Pupils must not be asked to assist adults with jobs or tasks at or in their private accommodation or for their personal benefit. - 12.4.
-There are occasions during exam periods when timetables clash and arrangements need to be made to preserve the integrity of the examination process.
-In these circumstances, exam boards may allow candidates to take an exam the following morning, including Saturdays.
+Every attempt should be made to ensure that the safety and security needs of both Adults and pupils are met.
+Managers should undertake a risk assessment in relation to the specific nature and implications of one to one work for each Adult and pupil, which should be reviewed regularly.
+Where such a meeting is demonstrably unavoidable it is advisable to avoid remote or secluded areas and to ensure that the door of the room is left open and/or visual/auditory contact with others is maintained.
+Any arrangements should be reviewed on a regular basis.

+- 11.2 Pre-arranged meetings with pupils away from the premises or on the School site when the School is not in session are not permitted unless written approval is obtained from their parent/carer and the Headteacher or other senior colleague with delegated authority. - 11.3 No pupil should be in or invited into, the home of an Adult who works with them, unless they are family members or close family friends, in which case Adults are advised to notify their line manager.
+Pupils must not be asked to assist Adults with jobs or tasks at or in their private accommodation or for their personal benefit. - 11.4 There are occasions during exam periods when timetables clash and arrangements needs to be made to preserve the integrity of the of the examination process and in these circumstances exam boards may allow candidates to take an exam the following morning, including Saturdays.
 The examination board requires the centre to determine a method of supervision on journeys to and from the centre and overnight, which ensures the candidate's wellbeing.
-This supervision may be undertaken by a parent/carer or, employees may be asked to volunteer to supervise pupils, which may with prior approval be in their own home. - 12.5.
-Other than in an emergency, an adult must not enter a pupil's home if the parent/carer is absent.
-Always make detailed records including times of arrival and departure and ensure any behaviour or situation that gives rise to concern is discussed with a senior manager/Headteacher].
+This supervision may be undertaken by a parent/carer or, employees may be asked to volunteer to supervise pupils, which may with prior approval be in their own home. - 11.5 Other than in an emergency, an Adult must not enter a pupil's home if the parent/carer is absent.
+Always make detailed records including times of arrival and departure and ensure any behaviour or situation that gives rise to concern is discussed with the Headteacher.
 A risk assessment should be undertaken and appropriate risk management measures put in place prior to any planned home visit taking place.
 In the unlikely event that little or no information is available, home visits should not be made alone.
-The School has a separate home visit and lone-working policy.
+The School has a separate lone-working policy.

-13. Transporting Pupils
+12 Transporting Pupils